21 Apr Working from home tips

 - Exercise – Factor in exercise and fresh air into the day if possible.
 The children will love getting out for a leg stretch and a bit of exercise.
 This will also ease the tensions of everyone being in close proximity.
+Don’t forget your SPF, even on days when it’s not so sunny, it is really important to keep your family’s skin protected.
 Take advantage of the free exercise classes online, many are family friendly.
 This could even be a fun activity that you will stick to when normal life resumes.

 - Keep it realistic– Structure the day and write your to do list the night before.
 Be realistic with the work that you aim to get done.
 If you can share some tasks with colleagues who don’t have children or set aside bigger projects until the lockdown is eased it might help.

 - Adapt your workspace: If possible, set up a space in your working area for the kids, this could be a mini desk, play laptop, travel cot or play pen.
 You could set up a craft activity to run alongside your work or a desk space for older kids to do their school work.
 It is also a good idea to set up your work station away from the kitchen table, this prevents you from having to pack up all your work when you need to set the dinner table.